Jeff Harris (baseball): Career

 In December 2006, the Cleveland Indians signed Harris to a minor league contract.
 He became a free agent at the end of the 2008 season and retired.
 He was named the pitching coach of the Arizona League Indians for the 2009 season.
-He later was the pitching coach for the Lake County Captains in the Cleveland Indians organization.
+He later then the pitching coach for the Lake County Captains.
+He was the pitching coach for the Akron RubberDucks in 2014 and 2015.

+Harris has also worked as a scout.
+He worked as a pro scout for the Philadelphia Phillies in 2019.
+In 2025, he was a scouting supervisor for the Cincinnati Reds.